MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-sm.md

 ::: moniker range="sc-sm-2019"

-This article provides the upgrade information for System Center 2019 - Service Manager (SM)
+This article provides the upgrade information for System Center - Service Manager (SM)

+>[NOTE]
+>System Center Data Protection Manager (DPM) 2022 is not yet released.
+Rest of the components can be upgraded to version 2022 and DPM can be upgraded once it is released.

 ::: moniker-end